MicrosoftDocs/windows-dev-docs/windows-apps-src/input-and-devices/convert-ink-to-text.md

 Handwriting recognition is built in to the Windows ink platform, and supports an extensive set of locales and languages.

-For all examples here, add the namespace references required for ink functionality.
-This includes "Windows.UI.Input.Inking".

 ## Basic handwriting recognition

-Here, we demonstrate how to use the handwriting recognition engine, associated with the default installed language pack, to interpret a set of strokes on an [**InkCanvas**](https://msdn.microsoft.com/library/windows/apps/dn858535).
+Here, we demonstrate how to use the Windows Ink handwriting recognition engine, associated with the default installed language pack, to interpret a set of strokes on an [**InkCanvas**](https://msdn.microsoft.com/library/windows/apps/dn858535) as text input.

+> [!NOTE]
+> The basic handwriting recognition shown in this step is best suited for straightforward, single-line, plain text scenarios such as form input.
+For richer recognition scenarios that include analysis and interpretation of document structure, list items, shapes, and drawings (in addition to text recognition), see the next section: [Rich recognition with ink analysis](rich-recognition-with-ink-analysis).

-The recognition is initiated by the user clicking a button when they are finished writing.
+In this example, recognition is initiated by the user clicking a button when they are finished writing.

 1. First, we set up the UI.